 Should I settle my claim or proceed to Court?

 This is a very good question not easily answered.
 Settling a case for the correct amount brings certainty to a very uncertain situation.
 Both you and the Insurance company have a hand in creating the final result.
 If you proceed to trial, you give the decision making power to a Judge and Jury and your personal point of view of what your case is worth is entirely irrelevant as is the opinion of your lawyer , the Insurer or its lawyer for that matter.
 The case is decided by six jurors taken from the community –think of the six people in front of you at the local Tim Horton’s.
 Not sure I would ant to put my faith in them.
 Unless the Insurer is being totally irresponsible in its view of a case, settlement is generally the best option in most cases.
 Sometimes a trial is necessary but I find those cases are few and far between.
 In order to maximize your recovery you need to create genuine and credible risk for the Insurer.
-The best way to do this is to work with an experienced personal injury lawyer who has experience with both plaintiff and defence sides of the equation.
-I often use my previous defence experience to analyze how an Insurer will view a certain set of facts and to know from that, what medical documents/evidence, etc. I will need to procure to convince that insurer to resolve a claim fairly.
+The best way to do this is to work with an experienced personal injury lawyer who has experience with both plaintiff and defense sides of the equation.
+I often use my previous defense experience to analyze how an Insurer will view a certain set of facts and to know from that, what medical documents/evidence, etc. I will need to procure to convince that insurer to resolve a claim fairly.